idio-lang/DIPS/source/idio-design/idio-look.rst

    pair 1

-is an error because no matter how many times you run or whatever external changes you make, ``pair`` takes two arguments and you've only given it one.
+is an error because no matter how many times you run or whatever external/environmental changes you make, ``pair`` takes two arguments and you've only given it one.
 It is unrecoverable in any sense other than to edit the source code.

 Accordingly, for an error, it is not possible to continue with this thread of processing and the engine will revert to some safe place.